yeswanthck/Single-Cell-Tracking-Analysis/README.md

-Single-Cell-Tracking-Analysis aims to quantitatively analyze confocal timelapse data of Mycobacteria and Pseudomonas to specifically track cell division, cell death and cell stasis.
+Single-Cell-Tracking-Analysis aims to quantitatively analyze confocal timelapse microscopy images of Mycobacteria and Pseudomonas to specifically track cell division, cell death and cell stasis.

 System Requirements